Lauf-uy/Lauf-uy/README.md

 <img align="right" alt="GIF" width="40%" src="https://user-images.githubusercontent.com/74038190/240906093-9be4d344-6782-461a-b5a6-32a07bf7b34e.gif" />

-🎓 - Certified in data science by <a href="https://fcea.udelar.edu.uy/" target="_blank">FCEA</a>.

-💼 - I’m currently working as an Analyst in Wood Supply Control at
+🌳 - I’m currently working as an Analyst in Wood Supply Control at
   <a href="https://www.upm.uy/" target="_blank">UPM</a>.

-  🌳
+💼 - Open to freelance collaboration on ML, SQL, R, PowerBI Quarto projects

 🌏- Uruguay-based, collaborating globally.

 🎙 - Spanish - Portuguese - English

+🎓 - Certified in data science by <a href="https://fcea.udelar.edu.uy/" target="_blank">FCEA</a>.

 🧐 -Interested in business analytics, automation and data analysis